malichao/CarND-Vehicle-Detection/README.md

 2. The second problem I have is that the detection is not continous.
 To fix this issue I increased the queue of the past frames.

 3. There are still some false positive and false negative.
 To improve the performance I should train the classifier with more data.

+4. Another problem I met was that two detection will merge together or one being occluded by other.
+Fine tuning the windows size and some threshold might somehow fix the problem, but a better way would be using a vehicle tracking algorithm.